Regularized inner products of meromorphic modular forms and higher Green's functions: Introduction and statement of results

-where $\mathcal{Q}_{\delta}$ is the set of integral binary quadratic forms of discriminant $\delta$.
-Kohnen and Zagier \cite{KohnenZagier} then used these to construct a kernel function for the Shimura and Shintani lift.
-Integrating the resulting theta function against half-integral weight (parabolic) Poincar\'e series yields the functions $f_{k,\delta}$ as theta lifts.
-The classical theta lift is constructed from an integral quadratic form of signature $(2,1)$, which was later extended by Oda \cite{Oda} to signature $(2,n)$ for $n\in \mathbb{N}$ and fit into the general framework of the theta correspondence between automorphic forms associated to two groups of a dual reductive pair \cite{Howe}.
-Theta lifts have appeared in a variety of applications, including a relation of Katok and Sarnak \cite{KatokSarnak} between the central values of $L$-series of Maass cusp forms and the Fourier coefficients of corresponding Maass cusp forms under the Shimura lift.
-Paralleling the results in \cite{KatokSarnak}, the realization of $f_{k,\delta}$ as a theta lift leads to non-negativity of twisted central $L$-values \cite{KohnenZagier}.
-The $f_{k,\delta}$ may also be viewed as a sum of (hyperbolic) Poincar\'e series which appeared in previous work of Petersson \cite{Pe3}; a good overview of these Poincar\'e series and their connection to $f_{k,\delta}$ may be found in \cite{ImOs}.
-To give another example of their importance, Kohnen and Zagier \cite{KohnenZagierRational} showed that the even periods of $f_{k,\delta}$ are rational.
-This question was recently revisited by Duke, Imamo$\overline{\text{g}}$lu, and T\'oth \cite{DITrational} in the framework of \begin{it}weakly holomorphic modular forms\end{it}, i.e., meromorphic modular forms with poles only at cusps.
-One can also define cusp forms $f_{k,\delta,[Q]}$ by restricting the sum defining $f_{k,\delta}$ in \eqref{Zagiercusp} to those $\mathcal{Q}$ in a fixed $\SL_2(\Z)$-equivalence class $[Q]$ of binary quadratic forms for some $Q\in \mathcal{Q}_{\delta}$.
-These functions then span the space of weight $2k$ cusp forms \cite{Kramer}.
+Throughout we write $\delta>0$ for positive discriminants and let $-D<0$ denote negative discriminants.
+Kohnen and Zagier \cite{KohnenZagierRational} showed, using a different normalization, that the even periods of $f_{k,\delta}$ are rational, and Kramer \cite{Kramer} proved that the $f_{k,\delta, \mathcal{A}}$ span the space of weight $2k$ cusp forms.
+Furthermore, Kohnen and Zagier \cite{KohnenZagier} used the functions $f_{k,\delta}$ to construct a kernel function for the Shimura and Shintani lifts.
+These may also be realized as theta lifts.

-Choosing the discriminant negative instead, Bengoechea \cite{Bengoechea} constructed meromorphic modular forms with poles at CM-points.
-To describe these, for a positive-definite integral binary quadratic form $Q$ of discriminant $-D$ and $k\in\N_{\geq 2}$, define
+Roughly speaking, a theta lift is a map between modular objects in different spaces.
+One begins with a theta kernel $\Theta(z,\tau)$, which is modular in both variables.
+In our setting, both variables lie in $\H$ and $\Theta(z,\tau)$ has integral weight in $z$ and a half-integral weight in $\tau$.
+Given a function $\tau\mapsto P(\tau)$ transforming with the same weight as $\Theta$ in the $\tau$-variable, one may then define the \begin{it}theta lift\end{it} of $P$ by taking the Petersson inner product $\langle \cdot,\cdot\rangle$ between $\Theta$ and $P$:

-Note that these functions agree with elliptic Poincar\'e series constructed by Petersson (see (21) of \cite{Pe2}).
-This implies that they are elements of $\SS_{2k}$, the space of {\it meromorphic cusp forms}, which are meromorphic modular forms which decay like cusp forms towards $i\infty$.
+Niwa \cite{Niwa} wrote the Shimura and Shintani lifts as theta lifts by using a theta kernel corresponding to an integral quadratic form of signature $(2,1)$, which was later extended by Oda \cite{Oda} to signature $(2,n)$ for $n\in \mathbb{N}$.
+These lifts fit into the general framework of the theta correspondence between automorphic forms associated to two groups of a dual reductive pair \cite{Howe}.
+Theta lifts have appeared in a variety of applications, including a relation of Katok and Sarnak \cite{KatokSarnak} between central values of $L$-functions and Fourier coefficients.
+Paralleling the results in \cite{KatokSarnak}, the realization of $f_{k,\delta}$ as theta lifts gave the non-negativity of twisted central $L$-values \cite{KohnenZagier}.